bmabsout/Thesis/src/Claims.typ

 #label("claims:prob_form:fulfillment_addresses_gaps")
 The fulfillment-centric approach, particularly FPL and related architectural/adaptation strategies, is designed to systematically address each of these sub-gaps (as outlined in @chap:problem_formulation of the main thesis and detailed in subsequent chapters):
 - *Semantic Gap:* FPL aims to reduce this by providing a more expressive language for specifications (@chap:fpl).
-- *Intent-to-Behavior Gap:* FQ-values, algorithms like BPG (@chap:fpl), and architectural handling of UBOs (@chap:ubos_caps) are designed for more effective and aligned learning.
+- *Intent-to-Behavior Gap:* FQ-values, algorithms like BPG (@chap:fpl), and architectural handling of UBOs (@chap:ubo) are designed for more effective and aligned learning.
 - *Sim-to-Real Gap & Distributional Sim-to-Real Gap:* Adaptation strategies like Anchor Critics (@chap:adaptation_anchors) and robust architectural choices aim to improve generalization and robustness to real-world conditions and distributional shifts.

   #box(fill: luma(240), inset: 8pt, radius: 3pt)[
-    *Support:* For each sub-gap, @chap:problem_formulation briefly states how the proposed methods (detailed in later chapters like @chap:fpl, @chap:ubos_caps, @chap:adaptation_anchors of the main thesis) are intended to address it.
+    *Support:* For each sub-gap, @chap:problem_formulation briefly states how the proposed methods (detailed in later chapters like @chap:fpl, @chap:ubo, @chap:adaptation_anchors of the main thesis) are intended to address it.
 The chapter itself also outlines mitigation strategies for each gap.

     *Justification:* This claim sets the stage for the rest of the thesis.
 The justification relies on the successful demonstration of these methods in the subsequent chapters.
 For a problem formulation chapter, it is appropriate to state *how* the proposed solution maps to the formulated problem components.
   ]